dark emerald green leaves with prominent veins grace the long-lasting Hedera helix, commonly known as English ivy.

 At the same time, when the object is living, such as a tree, both may compete for ground nutrients and water, and trees with heavy growths of ivy are more liable to

 North America sees greater dangers, as trees run the risk of perishing after becoming overworked.
 This could be due to the difference between native plants and those plants being introduced from other regions.
 In North America, Hederas lack the natural pests and diseases that control its vigor in native areas.
 Gardeners will want to consider the potential of this ivy to create a

 05/02/2018 I was very pleased with my order of English Ivy, as well as the Baltic Ivy, Creeping Jenny and Turf Lily I also ordered.
 The plants arrived happy and healthy.
 They were packed very well and not at all dried out!
 Will purchase again!

 04/21/2018 All online transactions should be this simple and clean.

 2. Price - most competitive I found and far below retail stores

 3. Shipping - On my doorstep within 3 days

 4. Quality - Exceeded expectations

-I took a chance buying a...
+I took a chance...
 Read full review >

 |Unless you know what you're doing, we do not recommend planting any Hedera ivies without a good month to get established before the heat of summer.
 We strongly recommend that you plant before mid-April or after mid-September (up to May 1 is OK in northern zones).
 It's tricky to water enough without over-watering (you must let the soil dry out between watering, but no so much that the plants die).